scottbw/analytics-udd/udd/student.md

 ## POSTCODE
 ### Description
-This is the current (term-time) postcode corresponding to the student's accommodation address provided
+This is the current (term-time) postcode corresponding to the student's accommodation address provided.

 ### Purpose
 For display.
 Used by Student Success Planner